nzarg/home_challenge/README.md

 $ cat ~/.ssh/id_ed25519.pub
 ```

+>
+>NOTE: It's really important that you include the .pub extension for security reasons.
+If you want to know how they work check the following link <a href="https://www.ssh.com/academy/ssh-keys">SSH.COM</a>
+>

 Copy these values into the <a href="https://cp.sitehost.nz/ssh/list-keys">Site Host -> Control Panel -> SSH Keys</a> and create two different SSH Keys.
-Now, when you create the VPS, you can choose to include these SSH Keys.
+You can now create the VPS and include these SSH Keys in it.

 >
 > In case you forgot to select to include your SSH Key when creating your VPS, the following commands are useful for copying your SSH Keys from your computer to the target host.
+>
+>NOTE: Please replace `128.128.128.128` with the actual IP address of the target host.
 >

 **Copy to Target Host:**